adworacz/zsmooth/README.md

 # Zsmooth - cross-platform, cross-architecture video smoothing functions for Vapoursynth, written in Zig

 **Goals**
-1. Clean, easy to read code, with a standard scalar (non-SIMD) implementation for every algorithm.
+* Clean, easy to read code, with a standard scalar (non-SIMD) implementation for every algorithm.
-1. Support for 8-16 bit integer bit depths.
-1. Support for 16-32 bit float bit depths.
+* Support for 8-16 integer, and 16-32 float bit depths.
 (See FP16 note below)
-1. Tests for all filters, covering the scalar and vector implementations.
+* Tests for all filters, covering the scalar and vector implementations.
-1. Support for RGB, YUV, and GRAY colorspaces (assuming an algorithm isn't designed for a specific color space).
+* Support for RGB, YUV, and GRAY colorspaces (assuming an algorithm isn't designed for a specific color space).
-1. Support Linux, Windows, and Mac.
+* Support Linux, Windows, and Mac.
-1. Support x86_64 and aarch64 CPU architectures, with all architectures supported by the Zig compiler being possible in theory.
+* Support x86_64 and aarch64 CPU architectures, with all architectures supported by the Zig compiler being possible in theory.
-1. (Eventually) Vapoursynth and Avisynth support.
+* (Eventually) Vapoursynth and Avisynth support.
 (Whenever I get the spare time and motivation.)

 Note: FP16 support is a work in progress.
 All functions support it but some are much slower than they need to be.
 I'm currently suspecting that this is a bug in Zig's compiler, as explicitly processing FP16 data with FP32 operations is much faster.